-This is an advanced writing class on the topic of research methods and methodologies in rhetoric and composition.
-As such, I assume each student entering this course has the writing competencies outlined by our University's admissions and State of Texas' guidelines.
-However, we all have various levels writing mastery (including me).
-Since this is an intensive writing class, if you are concerned with your level of writing expertise, come and talk with me during my office hours or schedule an appointment for support.
+This is a graduate course on the topic of writing for the disciplines.
+As such, I assume each junior scholar and researcher entering this course has the writing competencies outlined by our University's admissions and State of Texas' guidelines.
+However, we all have various levels of writing mastery (including me).
+Since this is an intensive graduate writing class, if you are concerned with your level of writing expertise, make an appointment with me so that we can figure out an action plan, set goals, and get you the support you need to succeed.